 - Populations who eat fewer trans fats and fewer saturated fats have lower rates of heart disease.

 - There may be differences in how we respond to saturated fats depending on the total food matrix.
 But we still have a lot to learn about that.
 For example: saturated fats in hard cheese may not be as harmful as the same saturated fats in milk and butter.
-In New Zealand, unlike most other countries, artificial trans fats are less of a worry as we get most of our trans fats from natural animal sources such as dairy and meat.
+In some countries, artificial trans fats are less of a worry as they get most of their trans fats from natural animal sources such as dairy and meat.

-- The World Health Organization recommends we eat no more than one per cent of our daily kilojoules from trans fats and in New Zealand, our consumption is much lower than this at 0.6 per cent.
+- The World Health Organization recommends we eat no more than one per cent of our daily kilojoules/calories from trans fats.

 Are fats that bad?

 Fats are considerably higher in energy per gram than carbs and protein, and while we do need fats, we don’t appear to need vast amounts.
-Therefore, the focus of weight-loss has for a long time been on reducing our fat intakes.
+Therefore, the focus of weight loss has for a long time been on reducing our fat intake.
 The theory was that reducing protein and carbs would reduce our food volume too much and would just leave us hungry.

 In the 1960s, about 45 per cent of energy in the US diet was from fats, 13 per cent of adults were obese and fewer than one per cent had type 2 diabetes.
 Now Americans get around 33 per cent of energy from fats, 34 per cent of adults are obese and 11 per cent have diabetes — most with type 2 diabetes.
 This doesn’t mean, however, that people started eating less fat and got fatter.
 In fact, many people didn’t actually reduce their fat intakes at all: total energy intakes went up over this period.
 What happened instead was people started to eat more carbohydrates — often unhealthy refined ones — with the net result being a lot of people eating a high-fat, high-refined carbohydrate diet.
 On the other hand, others got stuck in an ‘all fat is bad’ time warp.